kohum-b/mriya/README.md

 - mod + lmb (drag) = move window
 - mod + rmb (drag) = resize window

-# extra tips/weird things

-- to focus on a window you need to do mod + click, not just clicking on it. (or just use the arrow keys.)
-- bars dont work (why would you use one anyways)

 # applications

 edit `config.h`: